wfaguy/workflows/Runspace Workflow/readme.md

 # Runspace Workflow
-nvoking a workflow in a workflow.
+Invoking a workflow in a workflow.
 It's been done before.
 Of course we can have subworkflows (1 level deep).
 But I'm talking about invoking a loop-back (localhost) rest-call.

 When done in the traditional way, usually for something simple like the default "acquire datasource" workflow, it's something like : invoke-rest - wait - check result.